Filtering

 Filters support multiple transformation options for handling different value states:

-d: Default - Used when check result is empty/null.
-Example:"d": "free"cu: Custom undefined - Used when result isundefined.
-Example:"cu": "unknown"cn: Custom null - Used when result isnull.
+d: Default - Used when the check is falsy ('',null,undefined,0,false).
+Ifdis set,cu/cndo not run for those values.
+Example:"d": "free"cu: Custom undefined - Used when the result is stillundefinedafterd.
+Example:"cu": "unknown"cn: Custom null - Used when the result is stillnullafterd.
 Example:"cn": "empty"ct: Custom true - Used when result is booleantrue.
-Example:"ct": "yes"cf: Custom false - Used when result is booleanfalse.
+Example:"ct": "yes"cf: Custom false - Used when result is booleanfalse(afterd).
 Example:"cf": "no"

 Example: